GENEXXO-Vision/Knowledge-Hub/index.md

 The central hub for in-depth documentation, guides, whitepapers, and resources on GENEXXO Vision — the "Organizing Layer for the Internet."
 Explore the vision behind our 10,000+ "XX" domain network, the Supernova Application, AI-native ecosystem, user journeys, operating model, and the path to a unified, gravitational digital universe.
 {: .fs-5 .fw-300 }

-Whether you're a developer, partner, investor, or curious explorer, this is your go-to place for everything GENEXXO: from core concepts and strategic insights to technical details and future roadmaps.

 ---

 ## Watch: The GENEXXO Vision Explained